numtide/treefmt/README.md

 Before specifying the formatter in the config, make sure it’s installed.

-To find and share existing formatter recipes, take a look at the [docs](https://numtide.github.io/treefmt.go/).
+To find and share existing formatter recipes, take a look at the [docs].

 If you are a Nix user, you might also be interested in [treefmt-nix](https://github.com/numtide/treefmt.go-nix) to use Nix to configure and bring in formatters.